Saint Sixtus II, Pope, and Companions, Martyrs

 The Pope is murdered in cold blood

 The sixth pope was named the “Sixth” or, in Latin, “Sixtus.”
 He reigned from 115–125 A.D.
 The next Sixtus was today’s martyr, who reigned from one August to the next in 257–258.
-Sixtus II (or Sixth, the Second) is listed in the Roman Canon’s select roll call of sainted popes: “Linus, Cletus, Clement, Sixtus, Lawrence, Cyprian…” The preservation of his name in the liturgy is compelling proof of the lasting impact of his bloody witness.
+Sixtus II (or Sixth, the Second) is listed in the Roman Canon’s select roll call of sainted popes: “Linus, Cletus, Clement, Sixtus, Cornelius, Cyprian…” The preservation of his name in the liturgy is compelling proof of the lasting impact of his bloody witness.
 After the legalization of Christianity in 313, perhaps two popes were martyred, although various others died unnatural deaths.
 But throughout the 200s, solid historical evidence proves that more than a dozen popes were assassinated by Roman authorities just for being Christian leaders.
 Many of their remains were interred in an ornate burial chamber in the catacombs of Saint Callixtus, which was excavated in the 1850s.

 Sixtus II succeeded to the chair of Saint Peter at a difficult time.
 The on-again, off-again persecutions of the early Church were on-again in the 250s.
 The Roman Emperors Decius and Valerian sought the blood of Christians not only to try to decapitate the surging Church but also to confiscate the wealth and property of Christians.
 The tensions in Church-State relations were no less serious than internal Church tensions tearing at its unity.
 The persecution of Decius from 250–251 was wicked.
 Decius’ edict required everyone in the empire to sacrifice to a Roman god in the presence of a state official, with a signed libellus, or certificate, being issued afterward as proof that the sacrifice had been offered.
 Many Christians were weak and afraid and so sacrificed to gods they knew didn’t exist.
 Some Christians purchased a libellus, some fled to the safety of the countryside, and some refused to sacrifice and were cruelly martyred.